 9. Not Testing or Optimizing (Mistake + Solution)

 Failing to test or optimize your landing page means you’re missing critical opportunities to improve its performance.
 Without regularly testing different elements, such as the CTA, layout, or images, you won’t know what resonates best with your audience, which can lead to stagnant or declining conversion rates.
+You can't improve what you don’t measure.
+Not testing is one of the most common mistakes in landing page optimization 2025 marketers still make.

 Solution: